NZOI/NZOI.github.io/nzic/index.md

 ### Registration

-The first round of NZIC 2020 is over, but registration is still open for rounds two and three!
-If you have successfully registered for round one, you do not need to resubmit the registration form.
+The first two rounds of NZIC 2020 are over, but registration is still open for the last round!
+If you have successfully registered for a previous round, you do not need to resubmit the registration form.

 - [Register for NZIC 2020](https://forms.gle/9DCjAEobwcRNvNHEA).
 - [Sign up to the NZIC mailing list](https://forms.gle/ffK59FdJ5DLmBHgYA).